-You can create default, custom, or automated policies, each with its own scope, management, and usability.
+You can create included, custom, or automated policies, each with its own scope, management, and usability.
 You can uniformly apply a policy to all APIs, or you can apply resource-level policies to select APIs based on specified criteria.

 MuleSoft provides several ready-to-use policies for areas such as authentication, security management, threat protection, and tokenization.
 Using the API Manager from Anypoint Platform, you can apply any of these policies to any of your API endpoints.